brotkrueml/schema/Documentation/Developer/Deprecations.rst

    Alternative
       Use :php:`Brotkrueml\Schema\Type\TypeRegistry` which is a singleton
       and can be instantiated with :php:`GeneralUtility::makeInstance()` or injected with dependency injection.

-See section :ref:`api-list-of-types`.
+      Since version 3.0 there is no alternative available.

 .. _brotkrueml/schema-rector: https://github.com/brotkrueml/schema-rector